 Can Any PSU Work with Any GPU?

-Every GPU requires a specific power supply with certain types of GPU power connectors and with a particular range of power.
+Every GPU requires a specific power supply with certain types of GPU power connectors and a particular range of power.
 To check if your PSU is compatible with your GPU, first check if it has the same GPU power connectors as your graphics card requires.
 Your GPU can need a 4-pin, 6-pin, 8-pin connector, etc.

 This hardware includes your motherboard, RAMs, SSDs, keyboard, mouse, mic, and graphics card.
 The power supply you will upgrade should be more than the sum of the power of this hardware altogether.
 Such a power supply will provide the demanded power for all the hardware or devices in your PC.